Biden brings presidential bid to Elkader with former Democratic nominee Kerry in tow

 “People say ‘Joe, you’ve been around a long time,’” he said.
 “That’s why I’m running.
 This election requires someone who knows on day one that they can put together major legislation (and) they’ve done it (while) working with Republicans and Democrats.”

-That argument held water with Kurt Snitke, who grew up in Manchester, but now lives in Colorado.
+That argument held water with Kurt Snitker, who grew up in Manchester, but now lives in Colorado.

 “You know what you get with Joe,” he said.
 “His resume is written.
 Unfortunately, he’s right that someone is going to, on day one, hit the ground running.
 Being a younger voter, I’d love to see some new blood, but...”